 What's directed time and what are the rules?

-Full-time teachers employed under the School Teachers’ Pay and Conditions Document (STPCD) must normally be available to perform any activities or tasks specified by their headteacher for 1,265 hours across the school year on days they're required to be available for work.
-For the academic year 2021/22, this has been changed to 1,258.5 hours.
+Full-time teachers employed under the School Teachers’ Pay and Conditions Document (STPCD) must normally be available to perform any activities or tasks specified by their employer or headteacher for 1,265 hours across the school year on days they're required to be available for work.

 This time is known as 'directed time'.